pkondrakunta/connected-devices-docs/labmodule12/README-PROJECT-FINAL.md

 - GDA to Cloud Protocol: MQTT over TLS
 - Cloud to GDA Protocol: MQTT over TLS

+Only for SensorData
+- CDA to GDA Protocol: CoAP
+- GDA to CDA Protocol: CoAP

 ### What TWO (2) cloud services / capabilities did you use (add more if you wish)?

 - Cloud Service 1 (data ingress - all inputs):